gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

-You can change the TOKEN string defined in the */etc/keystone/keystone.conf* to and arbitrary random string.
+You can change the TOKEN string defined in the */etc/keystone/keystone.conf* to an arbitrary random string.
 We will use: "ADMIN_TOKEN".
 Please restart keystone when done.

-For not having to export the credential variables each time you can create a file called keystone_creds and load it.
+For not having to export the credential variables each time you can create a file called *keystone_creds* and source it.

 ::